alexander-pick/MKMEye/README.md

 ### Legal

 * Magic is a trademark of Wizards of the Coast LLC
-* Cardmarket.com ist a brand of Sammelkartenmarkt Limited und Co.
+* Cardmarket.com is a brand of Sammelkartenmarkt Limited und Co.
 KG.
-* I am not allfinated with the above parties or speaking in their name.
+* I am not affiliated with the above parties or speaking in their name.